 OnePlus One fast facts:

-- Since the company started in December 2013 and released its first phone only a few months later, it is assumed that Oppo supplies OnePlus with resources to help it along.
-However, OnePlus continually denies that it is a subsidiary of Oppo and downplays Oppo’s possible involvement in its R&D.
+- Since the company started in December 2013 and released its first phone only a few months later, it was assumed that OPPO supplied OnePlus with resources to help it along.
+However, OnePlus continually denied that it was a subsidiary of OPPO.
+Of course, that’s not the case anymore.

 OnePlus 2: The sophomore slump

-As one would expect, the OnePlus 2 came with the usual upgrades: the newest Snapdragon 800-series processor, a bigger battery, a better display, higher-grade cameras, a fingerprint sensor, more speakers, etc. However, the base model didn’t come with more RAM or more internal storage and also removed NFC support for some reason.
+As one would expect, the OnePlus 2 came with the usual upgrades.
+These included the newest Snapdragon 800-series processor, a bigger battery, a better display, higher-grade cameras, a fingerprint sensor, more speakers, etc. However, the base model didn’t come with more RAM or more internal storage and removed NFC support.
 To top it all off, the entry price for the phone went up to $329.

 Still, this didn’t stop the OnePlus 2 from selling well.
-By August of 2015, the company admitted it had received over 2 million reservations for the device.
+By August 2015, the company admitted it had received over two million reservations for the device.
 Even if only half of those reservations turned into sales (which is very likely), the OnePlus 2 probably outsold the OnePlus One.